MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 The ``conda`` directory in the repository has a tool ``configure_compass_env.py`` that can get you started.

+You will need to run ``./conda/configure_compass_env.py`` each time you check out a new branch or create a new worktree with ``git``.
+Typically, you will *not* need to run this command when you make changes to files within the ``compass`` python package.
+These will automatically be recognized because ``compass`` is installed into the conda environment in "editable" mode.
+You *will* need to run the command if you add new code files or data files to the package because these don't get added automatically.

 Whether you are on one of the :ref:`dev_supported_machines` or an "unknown" machine, you will need to specify a path where `Miniconda3 <https://docs.conda.io/en/latest/miniconda.html>`_ either has